-For three years Joe stayed in the prison where he was beaten and tortured and finally in 1970 he and the other prisoners were released due to pressure from outside organizations.
-After they were released the Egyptian government revoked their citizenship and deported them.
-Joe left Egypt for Paris where he reunited with his wife and later moved to the San Francisco Bay Area.
+For three years, Joe was beaten and tortured in prison.
+In 1970, he and the other prisoners were released due to pressure from outside organizations.
+After they were released, the Egyptian government revoked their citizenship and deported them.
+Joe left Egypt for Paris with his wife and later moved to the San Francisco Bay Area.